-We are very thankful that Rudy has adjusted brilliantly to being a tri-pod!
-He is now running on his own, playing with other dogs in the household, and showing no signs of slowing down.
-Rudy has moved into retired life like a super star, always excited to go play ball or go for a car ride, and is extremely photogenic!
-He enjoys long naps on his favorite super puffy bed and bouncing around the yard.
-His very renowned bad attitude at the vet clinic for his check ups have now turned into cookie times and he has been complimented by the staff he has worked with.
+Rudy had moved into retired life like a super star, always excited to go play ball or go for a car ride and is extremely photogenic!
+He enjoyed long naps on his favorite super puffy bed and bouncing around the yard.
+His very renowned bad attitude at the vet clinic for his checkups had now turned into cookie times and he had been complimented by the staff he has worked with.

 Rudy started physical therapy at Tsavos Canine Rehabilitation Center to help keep his back healthy and his remaining leg strong.
-He LOVES swimming in the pool and goes twice a week.
+He LOVED swimming in the pool and went twice a week.